Vallenstein/exchange_platform_frontend/README.md

 ## Database
 Follow the instructions in the repository.
 Also works if Spring API is run for example in Intellij for testing and developing purposes.

+The Database already contains Endpoints for connection to the Labsystem.
+There is no direct integration given.

 ## Frontend
 Clone this repository.
 Search for "//Change here" in the folder and change the data according to the steps for GitLab and your Spring API URL (See Database)